History of the National Hockey League (1992–2017): Dead puck era

 For marketing reasons, the NHL agreed to participate in the Winter Olympics starting in 1998.
 NHL players first competed at the Nagano Games.
 Led by goaltender Dominik Hašek, the tournament was won by the Czech Republic.
 Hasek, who finished the tournament with a 0.97 goals against average (GAA) and a .961 save percentage over six games, was the leading goaltender of the 1990s.
 His run of consecutive Vezina Trophies from 1994 to 1999 was interrupted only once, in 1996 by Jim Carey of the Washington Capitals.
 Hasek won another Vezina Trophy in 2001, and two consecutive Lester B. Pearson and Hart Trophies in 1997 and 1998.

-The Panthers' trip to the Stanley Cup final in 1996 began a trend in which southern-based teams frequently appeared in the championship round.
+The Panthers' trip to the Stanley Cup Finals in 1996 began a trend in which southern-based teams frequently appeared in the championship round.
 The Dallas Stars won the 1999 Stanley Cup over the Buffalo Sabres in controversial fashion: Brett Hull scored the Cup-winning goal in overtime of game six despite arguments that his foot was in the goal crease, which under the rules at the time would have disallowed the goal.
-The Stars returned to the finals in 2000, falling to the New Jersey Devils, who then lost to the Avalanche in 2001.
-The Hurricanes first played in the finals in 2002, losing to the Red Wings, while the Mighty Ducks reached the final in 2003, falling to the Devils.
+The Stars returned to the Finals in 2000, falling to the New Jersey Devils, who then lost to the Colorado Avalanche in 2001.
+The Hurricanes first played in the Finals in 2002, losing to the Red Wings, while the Mighty Ducks reached the final in 2003, falling to the Devils.
 In 2004, the Tampa Bay Lightning defeated the Calgary Flames to win the Cup.
-The Lightning win in 2004 was seen as the end to the Devils/Avalanche/Red Wings Stanley Cup era, as all three teams won a combined 8 Stanley Cups between 1995 and 2003.
+Between 1995 and 2003, the Devils, Avalanche, and Red Wings won a combined eight Stanley Cups.
 The only team other than these to win the Stanley Cup between those years was the Dallas Stars in 1999.